IBM/charts/stable/ibm-skydive-dev/README.md

 * IBM Cloud Private 2.1.0.1 or higher
 * Kubernetes cluster 1.7 or higher

-- Persistent Volume is required if persistance is enabled and no dynamic provisioning has been set up.
+- Persistent volume is needed only if you want to "look back in time" with skydive (that is, if you are interested in the monitoring history); if you don't , then it is not required (an elastic search container will not be created).
 You can create a persistent volume via the IBM Cloud Private interface or through a yaml file.
 For example:

 ```
 apiVersion: v1